This post contains affiliate links.

 Whether you want to fulfill a high seas fantasy at the helm of sailboat, or prefer to experience the magic of being at sea, with a hired skipper, there are ways to access this ultimate cruising area without owning a boat.

-Will it be a bareboat charter or hired skipper?
+Will it be a bareboat charter or hired skipper when chartering a sailboat in Desolation Sound?
 The answer depends on your experience.
 Charter companies will require a resume of boating and sailing experience, including coastal navigation and marine radio certification.
 Be prepared to document proof of competence, complete a navigation quiz and demonstrate your abilities during an on the water boat check out prior to departure.
 Having crew on board with boating experience is preferred for yachts greater than 40 feet.
 You can also hire a certified skipper for the entire charter.
 Additional fees will apply.
 Most skippers are fun loving and amicable with holiday groups, but you will need to accommodate for sleeping arrangements.

 If you’ve sailed before, but need to brush up on a few things, Chapman’s Piloting & Seamanship is a fabulous guide.
+Chartering a sailboat in Desolation Sound requires knowledge and boating skills.
 Chapman’s has been the leading reference for both power and sail boaters for nearly a century.
 This essential guide with 928 pages and 1,500 full-color illustrations as well as charts is the bible of boating for anything you may be feeling rusty on.
 Even if you’re not skippering the boat, knowing a little more about how it all works is sure to add to your enjoyment on the water.
 Grab a copy on Amazon here, or through Chapters/Indigo.

 2. Places to see

-There are numerous “must see” destinations in Desolation Sound.
-This is far from an exhaustive list, but a great place to start.
+There are many amazing experiences in sailing in Desolation Sound and numerous “must see” destinations.
+This is far from an exhaustive list, but a great place to start if you have a one-week sailing charter.

 British explorer Captain George Vancouver first visited Teakerne Arm in 1792, while mapping the area.
 At the time he was less than impressed with the remoteness of the area, which now seems laughable as people savor the seclusion and soaring peaks rising from deep fjords, particularly striking within Teakerne Arm.
 No visit is complete without a hike and swim to Cassel Lake above the cliff, and then frolicking in the cascading waterfall below.